-The knowledgeable Concierge at Bristol Panama can recommend an itinerary to fill your spare time and make arrangements for a guided tour or a rental car.
+The knowledgeable Concierge at Bristol Panama City hotel can recommend an itinerary to fill your spare time and make arrangements for a guided tour or a rental car.

 Nearby points of interest include: